DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 # Edge Callout: Signed URL Generator

-This is a simple callout that generates a V4 or V2 signed URL for Google Cloud Storage.
+This is a simple callout that generates a signed URL for Google Cloud Storage.

-Google Cloud Storage allows apps to create [signed URLs](https://cloud.google.com/storage/docs/access-control/signed-urls) with expiry, to allow third parties a time-limited access to a resource.
-As of September 2019, Google is now recommending the V4 signature method.
+Google Cloud Storage allows apps to create [signed URLs](https://cloud.google.com/storage/docs/access-control/signed-urls) with expiry, to allow third parties a time-limited access to a resource, like an object being stored by Google Cloud storage.

+It works like this: the app authenticates the third party in some way; the app generates a signed URL for the third party; the third party uses that signed thing in an HTTP request for an object from Google Cloud storage; GCS authenticates the signature before responding with the object content.

 This repo includes a class that produces a
 [V4 signature](https://cloud.google.com/storage/docs/access-control/signing-urls-manually),
 and a separate class that produces a [V2 signature](https://cloud.google.com/storage/docs/access-control/signed-urls-v2).

+> As of September 2019, Google is now recommending the "V4" signature
+> method.
+There was a previous method called "v2" which may still be supported,
+> but which Google is dis-recommending.
+This callout does either V4 or V2
+> signatures.

-To use V4 or V2 signed URLs, a client app must build a "String to Sign", and then sign it with an RSA key, using a SHA256 digest.
+To use V4 or V2 signed URLs, an app must build a "String to Sign", which includes information about the object being accessed and the access lifetime, and then must sign that string with an RSA key, using a SHA256 digest.
 Then the app encodes that signature and embeds the encoded version into a url as a query parameter.

-That's what this callout does.
+The app can send that full URL to the third party system, which can use the URL to connect directly with Google Cloud Storage.

+This callout helps builds the URL.

 ## V2 vs V4